Humarr/project_builder/README.md

 # project_builder
-Project Builder helps quicken my kivymd mobile app set up with database and hotreload.
+Project Builder helps quicken my project set up with database and hotreload.
 This enables me to set up my projects in a snap.
 You'll find it useful.